CESNET/metacentrum-user-docs/docs/basics/concepts/index.md

 ## Scratch directory

-Most application produce some temporary files during the calculation.
-Scratch directory is disk space where temporary files will are stored.
+Most application produce some large temporary files during the calculation.

+To store these files, as well as all the input data, on the computational node, a disc space must be reserved for them.

+This is a purpose of **scratch directory** on computational node.

 !!! warning
     There is no default scratch directory and the user must always specify its type and volume.